 Yuri Gerelli

-keywords: membrane biophysics, neutron scattering, structure of soft matter
+keywords: membrane biophysics; neutron scattering; structure and dynamics of soft matter

-I am a physicist, expert of scattering techniques for soft matter sciences and membrane biophysics.
+Physicist, expert of scattering techniques for soft matter science and biophysics.

 Professional Journey